AlfaifyOsama/FTCAPP/TestingChecklist.md

 ##### For no reason
 - [ ] Can submit to multiple users.
 - [ ] Can increase/decrease points from a user.
+- [ ] Keyboard aware is implemented on all text fields.
 ##### Closed Event
 - [ ] All closed events are shown as cards.
 - [ ] All work for each user is displayed.
 - [ ] Admin will be able to submit points for each user.
+- [ ] Keyboard aware is implemented on all text fields.

 ##### Send Notifications
 - [ ] Only accessable by the admin.
 - [ ] Notification is sent to all users.
+- [ ] Keyboard aware is implemented on all text fields.

 #### Users
 - [ ] All users are shown with their bio.